Mommy Minute: Lead poisoning risk goes up in summer

 Roopa Thakur, MD, a pediatrician with Cleveland Clinic Children’s, reminds caregivers that it’s important to be mindful of lead exposure in a child’s play area.

-It’s important to keep in mind any home built before 1978 could have lead paint and may be a risk.

-She added that children under age six, who have a tendency to put things in their mouths, are of greatest concern because critical brain development happens at this age.
+She added that children under age 6, who have a tendency to put things in their mouths, are of greatest concern because critical brain development happens at this age.

 Symptoms of lead poisoning can be subtle, that’s why screening is so important.